 As a young adult it is likely that you’re facing new pathways in life.
 Maybe leaving home, starting college/university or work.
 Perhaps involved in a first committed relationship or going through a painful break up.

 Whatever’s happening, this can be a time for exploring your identity in the wider world, meeting new people, testing out new things, finding out more about yourself and what’s right for you.

-Whether it seems like an adventure or just something you have to do, it is possible that some difficult feelings will come up for you along the way or you experience situations that leave you feeling vulnerable.
+Whether it seems like an adventure or just something you have to do, it is possible that some difficult feelings will come up for you along the way or that you may experience situations that leave you feeling vulnerable.

 At this time, reaching out for the support of family and trusted friends can be a lifeline.
 But what about if things are not good at home and this kind of support it not available to you?
 Or you don’t want or feel able to say how you’re feeling to your friends?

 Finding another adult, such as a trained counsellor or mentor figure, can be a helpful way forward.
 A trusted older person who you feel you can talk to, someone who can act as a kind of ‘anchor’ for you while you navigate the stormy seas of your thoughts and feelings, until you feel stronger and steadier to manage these on your own again.

 If counselling is something you’d like to explore, its worth knowing that there are many different counsellors and ways of counselling out there.

 Choosing the right person is important, ideally, someone who ‘gets’ you.
 Someone you feel you can build a trusting relationship with, someone who listens carefully to you and supports you to find your own way through what you are experiencing, rather than just telling you what to do.